att-innovate/firework/README.md

 *1. All logic for serializing fields of any message is contained within the Protocol Buffer runtime library, **NOT** in the compiler-generated code*

 This is significant because it means that we don't have *specialized encoding logic* in the compiler-generated code for messages defined in a `.proto` file but rather *a consistent mechanism for serializing fields*: calling one of the six `CodedOutputStream` methods above.
 It's these methods that serve as templates for designing the <a href="https://en.wikipedia.org/wiki/Datapath">datapath</a> of the hardware accelerator.
 They also shed light on how data would eventually be communicated from the SoC's ARM Cortex-A9 CPU to the hardware accelerator, leading to my choce of designing the peripheral as an <a href="https://github.com/att-innovate/firework/blob/master/resources/AMBA%20AXI%20and%20ACE%20Protocol%20Specification.pdf">ARM AMBA AXI4</a> slave peripheral.
-Had the logic been part of the compiler-generated code, it may have been much more difficult or not possible to design a single hardware accelerator for all Protocol Buffer applications.
+Had the logic been part of the compiler-generated code, it may have been much more difficult or not possible to design a single hardware accelerator that supports serialization of all Protocol Buffer applications.

 The second key realization came from thinking about how all the supported field types map to these six methods:

-*2. Keys are encoded as varints, and values of all field types can be categorized as either **varint data** or **raw data***
+*2. Keys are encoded as varints, and values of all field types can be categorized as either **varints** or **raw data***

 Let's look more closely at how the supported *field types* map to one of six *wire types* in the following table, pulled from the <a href="https://developers.google.com/protocol-buffers/docs/encoding">Encoding</a> page: